neelkaria/ec2_task4/README.md

 - A work around was needed to stop Wokwi simulator from lagging and dumping messages on Serial on button press
 - Neopixel on Wokwi simulator does not work as intended but mirror acknowledgement can be confirmed from Serial and ```CMD:STATUS```
-- DHT11 on XPLORER board was faulty, dummy data was emulated for functional testing.

 ---